Nlferu/niferu-portfolio-website/README.md

 # Project Tools:

-We will be building it with JavaScript and without Tailwind
+We will be building it with TypeScript and with Tailwind

 # Planning: